Start/Evaluate

 In doing so, what is your perception of the feasibility of learning the basic juggling cycle in a reasonable time?

 One of the possible reasons why juggling and any motor skills seem difficult to people is that they try to start by executing the cycle of movements as a whole.
-If you segment the movements until you get to the simplest movements you can perform, you can learn just about anything.
+If you break down the movements until you get to the simplest movements you can perform, you can learn just about anything.

-We summarize this as a principle: the learner learns by doing what he knows how to do.
+We summarize this as a principle: the learner learns by doing what they know how to do.
 This principle, in addition to guiding the structuring of training, opens possibilities for a more objective understanding of errors, such as, for example, "I couldn't because I don't know, and I don't know because I didn't train", instead of "I couldn't because I'm _________", the gap being filled by some limiting and unproductive concept/label.

 Thus, in the context of learning, something will seem difficult when the didactics are inadequate.
 This applies when there is a teacher or instructor and also when you are the teacher of yourself, that is, you are being self-taught.